The Shelburne Museum – Shelburne, Vermont – June 16-17, 2018 – Click here to REGISTER NOW

 What did your Father Drive?

 2018 MARKS THE 65TH ANNIVERSARY OF THE VERMONT AUTOMOBILE ENTHUSIASTS AND OUR 15TH ANNUAL CLASSIC AUTO FESTIVAL IN COLLABORATION WITH THE SHELBURNE MUSEUM, JUNE 16, 17, 2018

 On this occasion of Fathers’ Day Weekend, we are reminded of the “Cars of Our Fathers” with a tribute to our dads, and other family members, too.
-We will have several large bulletin boards available for registrants to display copies of photos of the cars their fathers and other family members drove in the past, so please bring copies of photos you might care to share to be displayed along side the photomontages of the images shown on the brochure and posters for this year’s show.
+We will have several large bulletin boards available for registrants and spectators to display copies of photos printed on copy paper of the cars their fathers and other family members drove in the past, so please bring copies of photos you might care to share to be displayed along side the photomontages of the images shown on the brochure and posters for this year’s show.

 Join us in Celebrating Fathers’ Day weekend and the Electric Car

 We are welcoming all vehicles 1993 and earlier to participate in this celebration!